 After conducting our Evolv Elektra review we recommend these shoes to beginner female climbers or boulderers looking for their first pair of climbing shoes.

 The Elektra isn’t the highest performing climbing shoe out there because it isn’t trying to be.
 It was designed with beginners in mind.
 It’s meant to be cheap, comfortable, and durable enough to hold up while you test out the sport and find your feet in it (puns…).

 Vs. Other Beginner Shoes

-At $89 retail, The Evolv Elektra is one of the cheapest climbing shoes out there.
+The Evolv Elektra is one of the cheapest climbing shoes out there.
 It represents a great value in that regard, and you can’t go wrong by choosing the Elektra as your first climbing shoe.

-However, if the potential of having smelly shoes bothers you, the La Sportiva Nago Women’s is another great beginner’s climbing shoe which retails for $99.
+However, if the potential of having smelly shoes bothers you, the La Sportiva Nago Women’s is another great beginner’s climbing shoe which retails for slightly more.
 The Nago Women’s is a leather climbing shoe which means it will stretch lengthwise (you can read our review to know what size to get) and not retain smell as much.
 It also has laces instead of Velcro straps.

 Besides that, however, the two shoes are almost identical.
 If you’re nervous about the Elektras being smelly, go with the Nago Women’s.
 If you’re indifferent on smell, go for whichever shoe you can find a better deal on.

 This review was conducted by an infrequent contributor to the site.